janet-dev/LevelCoder-WM/README.md

     Mo, on the other hand, does not seem to be on the look out or a course.
 He is a mature student who graduated years ago in engineering.
 He may find that a qualification with a government learner loan or a free computer science course will incease his hiring chances.

-* About and Contact - The site also publishes an email newsletter in order to keep users informed of upcoming developments either with the site or the West Midlands tech scene.
+* About and Contact page - The site also publishes an email newsletter in order to keep users informed of upcoming developments either with the site or the West Midlands tech scene.
 Users will be encouraged to contribute to the site, they may have suggestions, modifications or some queries about the community in general.
 The site will open source so that anyone, whether they be new or experienced, may improve the site, extend it or copy it for their own use in another area, by location or subject.
 This page includes a subscription form and an email link.

 ### Navigation
 ### Pages